Training dynamic models using early exits for automatic speech recognition on resource-constrained devices: Introduction

-In this work, we investigate the use of early-exits applied to Conformer neural architectures, evaluated on three popular ASR benchmarks: LibriSpeech~\cite{Libri}, TED-LIUM~\cite{tedlium}, and VoxPopuli~\cite{wang-etal-2021-voxpopuli}.
-While previous work on early-exit models for ASR mainly focused on inference exit selection using pre-trained large-scale models~\cite{hubertee2022, berrebbi2022avoid, zaiem2023}, we investigate training 3 different models both from scratch as well as pre-trained, using different early-exit losses as depicted in Fig.~\ref{fig:arch-introduction}.
-We demonstrate that training the upstream network with the combined early-exit losses outperforms single-exit models that optimize only the loss of the final layer.
-Interestingly, early-exit training is found to be more effective when training the model from scratch, as opposed to fine-tuning an existing model.
-Overall, our contributions are:
+In this work, we investigate the use of early-exit self-attention architectures applied to ASR models.
+Following common practice in ASR, previous work mainly focuses on accelerating inference using pre-trained backbones fine-tuned with early-exit objectives~\cite{hubertee2022, berrebbi2022avoid, zaiem2023}.
+In this paper we additionally investigate training models from scratch using different early-exit losses as depicted in Fig.~\ref{fig:arch-introduction}.
+We demonstrate that early-exit models, optimised on the joint loss of all early-exit layers, outperform ``single-exit'' models optimised only on the final layer output.
+Moreover, our experiments suggests that training from scratch native early-exit architectures is to some extent more effective than fine-tuning pre-trained self-supervised models.
+Our overall contributions are:

-\begin{enumerate}[leftmargin=*,noitemsep] \item We investigate early-exit training strategies for 3 different models, those trained from scratch as well as those initialized from pre-trained self-supervised models with different losses, showing that training the models from scratch is beneficial. \item We compare early-exit selection methods based on entropy and confidence, and show that the N-best posterior provides a slightly better trade-off than entropy. \item To substantiate our claims, we perform experiments on 3 popular ASR benchmarks: LibriSpeech, TED-LIUM, and VoxPopuli.
+\begin{enumerate}[leftmargin=*,noitemsep] \item We investigate early-exit training strategies, both training from scratch and fine-tuning pre-trained self-supervised models, considering 4 different architectures; \item We evaluate a confidence-based exit selection based on N-best posteriors that offers a slightly better trade-off than entropy.

 \end{enumerate}